intrbiz/bergamot-site/src/main/views/docs/user/config/guide.md

 ### Configuring Services

+A Service is some specific aspect of a host which must be monitored.
+This could be a process which should be running, a TCP socket which should be listening, the free space of a file system, etc.  Services are actively checked using a command, Bergamot Monitoring schedules and executes services periodically.

 Services are configured much the same as host, being active checks they share a lot of the same configuration options.
 Services maybe defined within a host or at the top level, any services defined at the top level must be templates.